Shanksreddy005/food-delivery-analytics-sql/README.md

 - Delivery Performance
 - MoM Revenue Growth
 ---
+## 🎯 Business Questions Answered

+This project was designed to answer key business questions commonly faced by food delivery platforms:

+### Revenue & Growth

+- Which cities generate the highest revenue?
+- How is revenue trending month-over-month?
+- Which restaurants contribute most to GMV?

+### Customer Analytics

+- Which customers are likely to churn?
+- Which customer segments generate the highest value?
+- Do promotions improve retention?

+### Operations

+- Are deliveries meeting promised timelines?
+- What happens during peak delivery hours?
+- Which delivery partners perform best?

+### Strategy

+- Which cities deserve further expansion?
+- Where should operational investments be made?
+- Which customer segments should receive retention campaigns?
+---
 ## 📊 Key Business Findings

 - 🏆 **Platform GMV exceeded INR 337M** across **425,313 delivered orders** over a two-year period, demonstrating sustained platform activity and growth.